 I can’t ignore how far I’ve come and what I have managed to achieve on my own, and I’m very proud of that.
 I’m also stubborn as hell and believe in this too much to ever give it up, so my head is down and I’m soldiering on as usual.
 But half way through playing a set in the corner of a noisy bar where no one’s really listening, after knowing what it feels like to live my dream performance for two fleeting nights in a venue like the Fugard Theatre, I cannot ignore that my heart aches.
 I compromise who I am as an artist more than I would ever admit (perception is everything afterall), and all the justification in the world (and I’ve heard and said it all) doesn’t make those gigs easier to play, whether it’s for exposure or money or that one new fan who might be listening in the shadows.
 I can justify all kinds of things with words and wax lyrical about dreams and self-belief, courage and passion.
 You can philosophise and try to explain away almost anything we face as human beings, but this grown up shit is hard as hell and no bumper sticker quotes make it any easier to deal.
 Knowing that those shows that I compromise myself for still make up the greater portion of my shows in a year, makes it harder to believe that I’m making any progress.

 As a fulltime musician, I should surely be playing music most of the time.
 But I spend most of my days behind a computer planning tours, writing press releases, designing posters, desperately searching for worthwhile venues, submitting to festivals, updating profiles and gig listings, marketing, publishing, accounting, writing proposals and blogs (!), and trying to figure out how to make this all vaguely financially viable… when I should be writing songs and mastering my instruments.
-Granted, I enjoy a lot of that behind-the-scenes work (even the spreadsheets, ’cause I’m cool like that) and would never relinquish absolute control, but the last time I played the piano more than once in a week aside from during shows was in January.
+Granted, I enjoy a lot of that behind-the-scenes work (even the spreadsheets, ’cause I’m cool like that) and would never relinquish absolute control, but the last time I played the piano more than once in a week aside from during shows was 6 months ago.

 Between the epic moments and those dream venues like the Fugard, there are so many moments where I catch myself yearning for a dream of the future, which goes against everything I have so vehemently stood for – living for now.
 But I carry on regardless.
 Because it’s who I am.
 Because this is all I want and I believe that it’s possible.
 And because every once in a while I get to live that dream, and I fall in love with music again, and I remember who I am and why I do this.